HM Prison Bronzefield: The prison today

-HM Prison Bronzefield is currently one of only two prisons to house Category A prisoners in the female estate (female and juvenile category-A prisoners are called "restricted status" prisoners).
+HM Prison Bronzefield is currently one of three prisons to house Category A prisoners in the female estate (female and juvenile category-A prisoners are called "restricted status" prisoners), the others being HM Prison Low Newton in County Durham and HM Prison New Hall in West Yorkshire.
 The prison is staffed by about 140 prison custody officers, in a ratio of 50% female and 50% male officers.
 Bronzefield is also a local prison, taking prisoners directly from the courts.
 Bronzefield holds a wide range of female offenders, including remand, sentenced and restricted status women.

 Accommodation at Bronzefield is divided into four main residential units, each holding approximately 135 women.
 The prison also has a 12-bed Mother and Baby Unit, accommodating children up to 18 months old.
 Bronzefield has a Level 4 Healthcare provision with in-patient facilities for 18 women, as well as a smaller 10-bed Help & Direction Unit.

 Bronzefield offers full-time education courses including Art, ESOL and Information Technology.
 There are also workshops in Cleaning Science and Arts and Crafts.

 At least four times in the two years to 2019 women gave birth in upsetting and potentially dangerous conditions: one woman gave birth in her cell and another was left in labour during the night only with support from another pregnant prisoner.

 The prison is run by Sodexo; its annual report and accounts for 2017/18 show the cost per prisoner at Bronzefield is £66,294, at least £10,000 higher than any other women’s prison.